AA3 – Next Generation Networks

 Goals

-Above connection between our models and tropical geometry manifests itself in a tropical polytope that we can associate to the model parameters.
-The immediate goal is then to study the combinatorics of these tropical polytopes, e.g. to see if all possible combinatorial types arise from a max-linear Bayesian network or which actually do appear.
+The immediate question that arises from the connection between max-linear Bayesian networks and polytropes is to see if all possible combinatorial types arise from a max-linear Bayesian network or which actually do appear.

 Above question is interesting in its own right, but it also serves as an intermediate step to the next goal.
 It is known that whether certain inequalities between the model parameters hold or not can lead to radically different conditional independence (CI) behavior on the same network.
 Thus, we aim to determine whether the combinatorics of the tropical polytope of a max-linear Bayesian network can reveal CI statements between subsets of variables, and viceversa.